-There are literally hundreds, probably thousands, of ways to give locally this season, for humans in need, for animals in need, for an environment in need.
+There are literally hundreds, probably thousands, of ways to give locally this season.
 Here are a few ideas.
+Please let us know what we have missed.

 — Mary Kimm, firstname.lastname@example.org